A Watch-dog Organization - Advocating for Bullied Children

 & Reporting on State Anti Bullying Laws

 Synopsis: This law is weak on Community involvement and only "encourages" programs to deal with bullying, but, there is a a cyberbullying component and a very strong reporting and data requirement.
 There are no provisions for counseling victims of bullying.
 Overall, a good law - graded an A-

 Section 1.
 Section 280.12, subsection 2, Code 2007, is

 amended by adding the following new paragraph:

-AND BULLYING PROHIBITED == POLICY == IMMUNITY.
+Section 2.
+NEW SECTION.
+280.28 HARASSMENT AND BULLYING PROHIBITED == POLICY == IMMUNITY.

 2. DEFINITIONS.
 For purposes of this section, unless

 3. POLICY.
 On or before September 1, 2007, the board

 of directors of a school district and the authorities in charge of each

 accredited nonpublic school shall adopt a policy declaring harassment and